 the unmeasurable quality of a sound that reveals the source of production and distinguishes it from other sounds of the same pitch and volume; the color of a sound.

 According to the EPA, the average American adult spends 93% of their time indoors - that’s over 22 hours per day!
 We are often unaware of how these built environments affect us psychologically, and what an important role they play in our lives.
 We believe buildings should help people thrive, and that good design should be accessible to everyone.
 Our firm is committed to creating sustainable, site-specific solutions that foster meaningful interactions between people and their environment.

-Aaron is a designer and native of San Francisco where he developed a passion for architecture at an early age building pillow forts on the weekends and drawing spaceships in class.
+Aaron is an architect and native of San Francisco where he developed a passion for architecture at an early age building pillow forts on the weekends and drawing spaceships in class.
 After an introduction to the profession in high school, he went on to study the craft at The Cooper Union in New York and for a year abroad at The Bartlett in London graduating with a professional degree in architecture.
 Since graduating, Aaron has held many jobs in art and design, but finds himself returning to architecture time and again to satisfy his original passion for the built world.
 Outside of architecture, he maintains a jewelry practice where he creates minimal and elegant designs informed by architecture.